Contents

 Vmaker is one of the most popular and successful screen recorders out there.
 Within 2 years of its launch, it has garnered almost half a million users globally.

-In the free plan, you can record unlimited videos with a duration limit.
+In the free plan, you can record unlimited videos of 7 minutes max duration.
 These videos can be recorded at up to 720P resolution, and there is also no limit on the number of videos you can download.
 On top of that, you also get access to the basic editor, 24*7 priority support, and basic frames and filters.

 In summary, the free plan of Vmaker is great for most of the users.
 If you’re a light user, occasionally making videos, or your videos are of short duration, then this is the best choice.